 The most famous dish here is Gobi, pictured here – a colorful assortment of famous Georgian dips and spreads served in a traditional dish from the past century.
 Shavi Lomi’s Gobi is beloved by locals and tourists alike.
 As an added bonus there’s usually a cat or kitten or two in the garden.

 Tsiskvili is a traditional restaurant away from the busy city center, with a diverse variety of local dishes accompanied by live music and folk dance.
 Dinner here will give you an opportunity to fully immerse yourself in the tradition of a Georgian feast and feel the local spirit.

-When I think of the best brunch in Tbilisi, the first place which comes to my mind is The Kitchen.
-Buffet style brunch, where you can order the desired dish according to your own taste.
+When I think of the best brunch in Tbilisi, the first place that comes to my mind is The Kitchen.
+Buffet-style brunch, where you can order the desired dish according to your own taste.
 It has a wonderful ambiance with an open-concept kitchen.
 Their main concept is “farm to table” – all product ingredients are purchased from local entrepreneurs or collected from their own farms

 Keto & Kote

 This lovely restaurant hidden in the bohemian Vera district is a 2-minute walk from Rustaveli Metro station and offers a cozy ambiance and views of chaotic Tbilisian roofs.
 Another place with a modern look at Georgian traditional cuisine, where authentic recipes meet creative modern techniques.